Author: Dr. Jean-Paul Rodrigue

-Through the history of energy use, the choice of an energy source depended on several utility factors that involved a transition in energy systems from solid, liquid, and eventually to gas sources.
+Throughout the history of energy use, the choice of an energy source depended on several utility factors that involved a transition in energy systems from solid, liquid, and eventually to gas sources.
 Since the industrial revolution, efforts have been made for work to be performed by machines, which considerably improved industrial productivity.
 The energy sources used for this mechanization substantially impacted energy demand patterns.
 The development of the steam engine and the generation and distribution of electric energy over considerable distances have also altered the spatial pattern of manufacturing industries by liberating production from a direct connection to a fixed power system.
-While in the earlier stages of the industrial revolution, factories located close to sources of energy (a waterfall or a coalfield) or raw materials, mass conveyances, and new energy sources (electricity) enabled much greater locational flexibility.
+While in the earlier stages of the industrial revolution, factories located close to sources of energy (a waterfall or a coalfield) or raw materials, mass conveyances, and new energy sources (petroleum and electricity) enabled much greater locational flexibility.

-Industrial development places considerable demands on fossil fuels through its processes and outcomes.
-At the turn of the 20th century, the invention and commercial development of the internal combustion engine, notably in transport equipment, made the efficient movement of passengers and freight possible and incited the development of a global trade network.
+Industrialization placed considerable demands on fossil fuels through its processes and outcomes.
+At the turn of the 20th century, the invention and commercial development of the internal combustion engine, notably in transport equipment, expanded the mobility of passengers and freight and incited the development of a global trade network.
 The setting of industrial and energy systems is interrelated.
-With globalization, transportation accounts for a growing share of the total amount of energy spent on implementing, operating, and maintaining the international range and scope of human activities.
+With globalization, transportation accounts for a growing share of the total amount of energy spent on implementing, operating, and maintaining the international range and scope of economic and social activities.